Matthew Hoffman's house

 The following morning, he saw Herrmann leaving.
 Once she was gone, he crept over to the garage door, which had been left open.

 Roughly one hour later, Herrmann and her friend, Stephanie Sprang (41), returned while Hoffman was still inside the house.
-According to Hoffman, he felt so surprised and "cornered" by their arrival that he panicked and stabbed the both of them to death.
+Hoffman claimed that he felt so surprised and "cornered" by their arrival that he panicked and stabbed the both of them to death.

 As he was preparing to dispose of their bodies, Herrmann's two children, Kody (11) and Sarah Maynard (13), returned home from school.
 Surprised once again, he stabbed Kody to death inside the front door.
 Meanwhile, Sarah fled and ran up to her bedroom.